linazoo/second-phase/README.md

 ## Weekly Cadence

-- Yoga: <- FILL IN DETAILS HERE ->
 - Engineering Empathy: Tuesdays at <- FILL IN DETAILS HERE ->
   - Week One <- FILL IN DETAILS HERE ->
   - Week Two <- FILL IN DETAILS HERE ->